 Spinners are always tons of fun for my kinder friends, and I’m always a little surprised and how many haven’t mastered the art of ‘spinning.
 This particular activity is just one of many from my October Letters and Sounds Spinner pack.

 When you come back to see this station in action, I will show you the nitty-gritty of how I use color to organize the different tiers for this drawer.

 Here’s a super simple activity where students roll a die (or you could use a spinner or use several dice to differentiate this activity) and collect that many flies.
 If a fly falls from your tongs, you lose it.
 Once all the flies are gone from the container, each player counts how many flies they ‘caught’ in their web.
 The student with the most flies is the winner.

 Super easy to set up.
 You just needs some little plastic flies, tongs, a playing mat and some die.
 I’ve had my playing mats for so many years I don’t have any idea where the clipart or picture came from.
 I went ahead and made you one though, just incase you wanted to play it in your classroom.

 So that’s my plans for Fine Motor Morning Work this month.
 Not everything you see here is a freebie, but whatever is can be collected by clicking on the button below.
 Just sign up to be included on my mailing list so you never miss another freebie.
-Once you do, this document will be sent to your inbox.
+Once you do, a confirmation note will be sent to your email inbox.
+Once you confirm your subscription, the file will be downloaded to your computer.
+Just check your computer’s ‘download’ file to get it.
 (If you don’t see it in a few minutes, just check your SPAM folder.
 Sometimes it gets sent there!)